Yoast/Yoast-SEO-for-TYPO3/Documentation/Configuration/Sitemap/Index.rst

 Use your own url builder (detailPid not exists)
 -----------------------------
-If you would like to build your own urls (e.g. sitemap for downloads/files), you has the possibility to switch off the check for empty url generation by the SitemapXml class with the config flag ignoreEmptyLinks:
+If you would like to build your own urls (e.g. sitemap for downloads/files), you have the possibility to switch off the check for empty url generation by the SitemapXml class with the config flag ignoreEmptyLinks:

 .. code-block:: typoscript